uforia/MatterBot/README.md

   support.** This is a hard requirement: a model that cannot emit tool calls will not work, and there is no text-protocol fallback.
 Ollama (with a tool-capable model), vLLM, LiteLLM and the cloud APIs all work.
-- At least one command module with `AITOOL = True`.
+- At least one command module decorated with `@cmdutils.aitool`.
 - No new Python dependency — the client is a thin `requests` wrapper.

 ### Enabling it